mity/mctrl/README.md

 ## License

-Refer to the file `LICENSE.md` for more information about licensing terms.
+mCtrl itself is covered by the GNU Lesser General Public License.
+Refer to the file `COPYING.lib.md` for more information about licensing terms.

+Some source files and libraries incorporated into mCtrl may have different (but compatible) licensing terms and some may be put into the public domain:

+* CUTest (`tests/cutest.h`): MIT license
+* Examples (`examples/*`): Public domain
+* HUSL (`src/husl.c`): MIT license
+* Unit tests (`tests/*.c`): Public domain
+* WinDrawLib: MIT license

 ## Reporting Bugs